evkx/evkx.github.io/content/models/dongfeng/nammi_box/nammi_box_42.3kwh/_index.md

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Torsion Beam](../../../../technology/suspension/#torsion-beam).
 The standard suspension includes steel springs and hydraulic dampers.
 The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 160 mm.

+### Drive Modes

+The Dongfeng Nammi Box 42.3kWh lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 2 modes:

+- Sport: Dynamic steering and throttle.
+- Comfort: Balanced steering and throttle.

 ### Brakes

 The Dongfeng Nammi Box 42.3kWh is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 300 mm, while the rear discs are 300 mm.